Orange-eat97/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: **Important Note:** <br>
-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the contact at the specified `INDEX`.
+The index refers to the index number shown in the displayed contact list.
 The index **must be a positive integer** 1, 2, 3, …​
 * The index is affected by `find` and `sort`
 * At least one of the optional fields must be provided.
 * Attributes must follow [Valid Attributes](#valid-attributes)
 * If tags are edited, must include a tag indicating volunteer or beneficiary.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the contact will be removed i.e adding of tags is not cumulative.

 </div>

 **📘 Examples:**
-*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
+*  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st contact to be `91234567` and `johndoe@example.com` respectively.
-*  `edit 2 n/Betsy Crower` Edits the name of the 2nd person to be `Betsy Crower`
+*  `edit 2 n/Betsy Crower` Edits the name of the 2nd contact to be `Betsy Crower`

 <br><br>

 [▲ Back to Table of Contents](#table-of-contents)

 ------
-### Deleting a person : `delete`
+### Deleting a contact : `delete`

-Deletes one or more specified persons from the address book.
+Deletes one or more specified contacts from the address book.

 **✏️ Format:**<br>
 `delete INDEX [MORE_INDEXES]...`